-When you want compost outdoors, a very inexpensive bin can be made from wood pallets.
-These large wooden rectangles easy to find at local stores, warehouses and any business that receives shipments by truck.
-Reusing pallets reduces waste and saves money.
+Repurposed wooden pallets reduce waste and save money.
 All you need is a little elbow grease, a few tools, and some inexpensive supplies.
-When your composter is finished, you can start a productive composting program.
-Adding composting worms makes the composting process go faster.
+When your composter is finished, you can begin a productive composting program.
+Composting worms speed up the composting process.
 Soon, you will have free compost to help your garden and lawn grow.

-To start, find a location for your worm bin.
-Put it a short distance from the house, not too close to a seating or play area.
+Start by finding a location for your worm bin.
+Place it a short distance from the house, not too close to any seating or play area.
 You will be walking out there frequently to deposit kitchen scraps.
 Placing it under trees or shelter is a good idea because too much moisture can drown composting worms.

 - 4 or 5 wood pallets.
-Avoid pressure-treated, which can be toxic.
+Avoid pressure or heat treated wooden pallets as they can be toxic.
 Look for pallets with the smallest amount of space between the slats.

 - Screw gun

 - 8 L-brackets

 - A handful of 2″ long wood screws